merlingeorge98/Hospital-Emergency-Room-Dashboard/README.md

 *Thank you to the author for compiling and sharing this data publicly.*

-## Project Overview
+## Project Objectives

-This project analyzes hospital emergency room data to understand patient flow, waiting times, admissions, referrals, and patient satisfaction.
+The objective of this project is to :
+* Analyse patient trends over time
+* Measure Emergency room admissions
+* Evaluate the patient waiting time
+* Understand the patient demographics
+* Identify department referrals
+* Build an interactive dashboard for healthcare decision-making

-## Tools
+## Tools and Technologies

-- Excel
-- SQL
+Excel(PowerQuery) ---- Data Cleaning and Transformation
+MySQL             ---- Data Analysis
-- Power BI
+Power BI          ---- Dashboard and Visualisation GitHub            ---- Project Documentation
-- Python (Pandas)